The Best Yarns for Crochet Beginners (And The Worst Ones!)

 Source: Craft Yarn Council

-• Unknown fiber content items should be hand washed in cold water and laid flat to dry.
+• Unknown fibers: Hand-wash gently in cool water and lay flat to dry.

 What are the best yarns for crochet beginners?